Reham77/Maze-Game/README.md

  - Pick a random cell and mark it as visited,then push that cell to a stack
  - While there are cells in the stack:
       - If the current cell has any valid neighbours:
-          - Pick a random neighbour,remove the wall that divdies between the current cell and that neighbour
+          - Pick a random neighbour,remove the wall that divides between the current cell and that neighbour
-          - Mark the chosen neighboring cell to be vistited
+          - Mark the chosen neighboring cell to be visited
           - Set the neighboring cell to be the current cell
       - Else delete the current cell from the stack then set the top cell on the stack to be the current cell
 </pre>